From the team who brings you the best of Qatar’s doctors, Eid Mubarak to you all!

 - Relax!!
 Mental health is often overlooked when it comes to stress management.
 This is especially true right after dealing with a month of not eating right and maybe not sleeping right.
 Frustration might build up very quickly and before you know it you are going through rage fits.
 Calm down!
 Take a deep breath and just take a day for yourself to sleep in.
 Read a good book and don’t think about next week’s work schedule.
 This will give you some time to break your stress cycle and allow you to really start fresh once you’re back to work!

 We hope that these tips can help you celebrate Eid in the healthiest way possible.
-We wish you a wonderful Eid and may you and your family be forever blessed!

 Let us Take Care of Your Health.